zillingworth/the-kindergarten-teacher-poetry/pages/lisa-reading-the-bull-.md

 ---
 layout: item
-title: Lisa Reading &quot;The Bull&quot;
+title: Lisa Reading "The Bull"
 manifest_name: lisa-reading-the-bull-
 ---
 <!-- Add an essay or interpretive material below this line,